redshift-tools/redshift-csv-loader/README.md

 ##Purpose

-- Ad-hoc file upload to Amazon Redshift.
+- Ad-hoc CSV file load to Amazon Redshift table.
 - File is staged on S3 prior to load to Redshift
 - Optional upload to Reduced Redundancy storage (not RR by default).
 - Optional "make it public" after upload (private by default)